-Chuck is a husband, father, grandfather, outdoorsman – and a PN patient who strongly supports the Foundation for Peripheral Neuropathy and advocates for his own health and that of others.
-We chatted with Chuck about his recent adventures in the US National Parks and his tips for others who want to follow his example.
+Chuck is a husband, father, grandfather, outdoorsman – and a PN patient who strongly supports the Foundation for Peripheral Neuropathy (FPN) and advocates for his own health and that of others.
+We chatted with Chuck about his recent adventures and his tips for others who want to follow his example of exploring the national parks.

 What is your connection to peripheral neuropathy?